JosephMusya/futa/README.md

 # Futa
-Collects football data and in the sports API.
+Collects football data using the sports API.

 ### Rate Limiting
 The number of requests are currently limited to 100 requests per user in every 24 hours